Mercury Marine

 Mercury Marine is a marine engine division of Brunswick Corporation headquartered in Fond du Lac, Wisconsin.
 The main product line is outboard motors.
-It also produces the MerCruiser line of sterndrives and inboard motors.
-Some manufacturing is in Fond du Lac, while 40-60 HP motors are made in China.
-Smaller motors are Tohatsus that have been rebadged.
+It also produces the MerCruiser line of sterndrives and inboard engines, as well as a lineup of electric outboard motors.
+Utilizing modular and portable 48V lithium-ion batteries and transverse flux motor technology, these yield high torque with optimum efficiency.

+Mercury's engines are manufactured in Fond du Lac, Wisconsin and Mercury is the only US outboard engine manufacturer and the only outboard engine manufacturer with a V12, 600hp outboard engine.

 History

 Founding

 The Kiekhaefer Mercury company began in 1939 when engineer Carl Kiekhaefer purchased a small outboard motor company in Cedarburg, Wisconsin.
 Kiekhaefer's original intention for the Kiekhaefer Corporation was to make magnetic separators for the dairy industry.
 The purchase included 300 defective outboard motors.
 Kiekhaefer and a small staff of employees rebuilt the motors and sold them to Montgomery Ward, a mail-order company.
 The motors were much improved, so the buyer purchased more.
 Kiekhaefer designed motors that withstood the elements better than his competition and called the motor Mercury (taking advantage of the "Mercury" Motor Car popularity at the time) whilst adopting the logo of the Roman god Mercury.

 Kiekhaefer took more than 16,000 orders at the 1940 New York Boat Show.